wendikristine/documentation-template/git-version-control/git-workflow-github.md

    You may also open the checkout dialog directly using the hotkeys `ctrl`+`alt`+`shift`+`c` \(or `ctrl`+`opt`+`shift`+`c` on Mac\).

    * The checkout dialog is a list of branches to checkout or switch to.
 Using the arrow keys, highlight the `custom` entry and hit enter.
 Now type in the name of the remote branch name.
-You may find this in GitLab.
+You may find this in GitHub.

      [![](https://github.com/wendikristine/documentation-template/tree/62a326e16ecef2ff128ef0b976de12c16f6ea062/git-version-control/screenshots/git-checkout-provide-branch.png)](https://github.com/wendikristine/documentation-template/tree/62a326e16ecef2ff128ef0b976de12c16f6ea062/git-version-control/screenshots/git-checkout-provide-branch.png)